beastbytes/yii-rbam/docs/source/manageRoles.rst

 -----------

-The Role view page contains buttons to update the Role and manage translations, details of the Role, and - tabs - a hierarchy diagram showing ancestors and children, a list of `Child Roles`, a list of `Permissions` granted by the role, and a list of users `Assigned` the role.
+The Role view page contains buttons to update the Role and manage translations, details of the Role, and - tabs - a :doc:`hierarchyDiagram` showing ancestors and children, a list of `Child Roles`, a list of `Permissions` granted by the role, and a list of users `Assigned` the role.

 The `Child Roles` tab contains a button to manage child Roles of the current Role.